My friend Coyote Peterson is a cool dude.

 We get up at the buttcrack of dawn for a quick introductory segment.
 For those that know me, getting up this early means a couple of things: 1.
 Santa has arrived 2.
 I’m traveling somewhere exotic.

-We can now add a third: Kayaking 2 1/4 miles to North Bass Island.
-While groggy, I make my way without dying, or getting eaten by lake monsters.
+We can now add a third: Kayaking 2 1/4 miles to North Bass Island, located three miles south of Canada on Lake Erie.
+Groggily, I make my way without dying, or getting eaten by lake monsters.

 I’m over-prepared, wearing old Converse and ripped jeans; going for the Walken circa ‘Deer Hunter’ look.
-My biggest concern (and Marti’s) and reason for wearing sturdy denim is getting bit by snakes or leaches on my man parts.
+My biggest concern and the main reason for wearing sturdy denim is getting bit by snakes or leaches on my man parts.

 Coyote finds a baby snapping turtle that smells like a homeless, city-dwelling bigfoot.
 The turtle really likes me (you can tell from the pic below).